 The masks were sold to customers around the Pacific Northwest through galleries, fairs, and art markets, in New Orleans at the annual French Market Mask Market, and around the world through online sales.

-Goblin Art masks have also been commissioned for theatre, film and television, the Cirque du Soleil gift shop, and have been featured on book and album covers including Iron Maiden's 2003 LP record album and vinyl single Dance of Death.
+Goblin Art masks have been commissioned for theatre, film and television, the Cirque du Soleil gift shop, and have been featured on book and album covers including Iron Maiden's 2003 LP record album and vinyl single Dance of Death.

-Moni continues to explore new creative ideas using a combination of both modern methods and natural techniques and materials, and now offers in-person classes to folks in the Portland, Oregon area.
+Moni and Rick continue to explore new creative ideas using a combination of modern methods and traditional techniques and materials for mask-making and puppet-building.